- Spinal Anatomy

 Spinal muscles are made up of tissue that contracts when stimulated.
-When spinal muscles contract, the back and neck are able to move forward, backward, or from side-to-side; as well as bend, twist, and extend.
-This wide range of motion is made possible due to a complex system of muscles, ligaments, tendons, and bones.
+When spinal muscles contract, the neck and back are able to move forward, backward or from side-to-side; as well as bend, twist and extend.
+This wide range of motion is made possible due to a complex system of muscles, ligaments, tendons and bones.

-When you want to move your back or your neck, your brain must tell your spinal muscles to contract.
+When you want to move your neck or your back, your brain must tell your spinal muscles to contract.
 A nerve impulse originates in the brain and travels through nerves in the spinal cord.
-This impulse, or signal, makes it way to the muscle in a fraction of a second, telling the muscle to contract, or move, in a certain way.
+This impulse, or signal, makes its way to the muscle in a fraction of a second, telling the muscle to contract, or move, in a certain way.

 Occasionally, spinal ligaments and muscles become strained or injured.
 A muscle strain can occur when any muscle in the body is held in the contracted position for too long.
 Overuse like this can cause microscopic tears in muscle tissue, and the muscle will tighten, or shorten, to protect itself from further injury.

-Spinal muscles in the lower back, or lumbar spine, also are subject to strain, overstretching, or other damage.
-This can happen when a person lifts something heavy or uses a poor lifting technique.
-It can also happen as the result of a fall or an accident, poor posture, or repetitive movement.
+Spinal muscles in the lower back, or lumbar spine, also are subject to strain, overstretching or other damage.
+This can happen as a result of: